pascal-fb-martin/motionCenter/README.md

 - a JPEG picture that identifies the detected motion (see Motion's configuration).

 See the file naming convention defined in the Motion configuration section below.

+## Installation Overview

+Installing motionCenter involves the following steps:
+1- Install and configure tclhtppd on the server.
+2- Install and configure motionCenter on the server.
+3- Install and configure motion on each camera system.
+4- Install and configure motionCenter scripts on each camera system.

 ## tclhttpd Configuration